 Motor function was largely intact.
 Normal performance on the Rotarod and in total distance travelled in the open field test.
 Subtle differences only (e.g., less rearing behavior than controls).
 They also spent less time in the center of the field, suggesting a possible anxiety-related phenotype.

-Learning and memory appeared intact at 6-10 months of age, based on performance in the Morris water maze and in tests of conditioned fear memory.
+The mice had normal reflexes and sensory abilities.
+Also, learning and memory appeared intact at 6-10 months of age, as assesed by the Morris water maze and tests of conditioned fear memory.

 - Ekstrand MI, Terzioglu M, Galter D, Zhu S, Hofstetter C, Lindqvist E, Thams S, Bergstrand A, Hansson FS, Trifunovic A, Hoffer B, Cullheim S, Mohammed AH, Olson L, Larsson NG.
 Progressive parkinsonism in mice with respiratory-chain-deficient dopamine neurons.
 Proc Natl Acad Sci U S A. 2007 Jan 23;104(4):1325-30.
 PubMed.